SwedbankPay/developer.swedbankpay.com/payments/swish/after-payment.md

 You can create a reversal transaction against a completed sales transaction by adding that transaction's `payeeReference` in the request body.
-A callback request will follow from PayEx.
+A callback request will follow from Swedbank Pay.

 {:.code-header}
 **Request**